-- When dealing with any big financial event, it can be helpful to have the expertise of a professional financial advisor.
+- Estate planning can be complicated, so don’t be afraid to get some help.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Bet_Noire, SmartAsset, ©iStock.com/AndreyKrav